 A STA shall commence the transmission of an HE trigger-based PPDU at the SIFS time boundary after the end of a received PPDU, when all the following conditions are met

-The received PPDU contains a Trigger Frame with a Per User Info field addressed to the STA, or the PPDU contains an MPDU addressed to the STA which carries a “Trigger Information Field info in MAC header TBD”.
+The received PPDU contains either a Trigger Frame with a Per User Info field addressed to the STA, or an MPDU addressed to the STA that contains an UL MU Response Scheduling A-Control subfield, but not both .

 The Per User Info field is addressed to a STA if the AID subfield is equal to the AID of the STA, if the STA is associated with the AP.
 If the STA is not associated with the AP, TBD.

 The UL MU CS Condition described in 25.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0.

-A STA transmitting an HE trigger-based PPDU shall set the TXVECTOR parameter as follows:
+A STA transmitting an HE trigger-based PPDU in response to a Trigger frame shall set the TXVECTOR parameter as follows:

-The L_LENGTH parameter shall be set to the value indicated by the L-SIG Length field of the eliciting Trigger frame or of the “Trigger Information Field info in MAC header TBD”.
+The L_LENGTH parameter shall be set to the value indicated by the L-SIG Length field of the eliciting Trigger frame.

 The CP_LTF_TYPE parameter shall be set to the value indicated by the CP-LTF subfield of the Common Info field of the eliciting Trigger frame